-- It's no secret that the amount of 70 information - both on the Internet and within intranets - at the fingertips of computer users has been expanding rapidly.
-This information onslaught has led to an interest in intelligent agents, software 75 - assistants that perform tasks such as retrieving and delivering information and automating repetitive tasks.
-Agents will make computing significantly easier.
-They can be used as Web browsers, help-desks, 80 - and shopping assistants.
+- Software assistant that performs tasks such as retrieving and delivering information and automating repetitive tasks - ii Text to speech - Graphical user interface III - iv A project of the Massachusetts Institute of Technology's Artificial Intelligence Lab - A system that allows a user to interact V with a computer using a combination of inputs such as speech recognition, handwriting recognition, text to speech, etc. - make computing significantly easier.
+They can be used as Web browsers, help-desks, 80 and shopping assistants.
 Combined with the ability to look and listen, intelligent agents will bring personal computers one step closer to behaving more like humans.
 This is not an accident.
-Researchers have 85 long noted that users have a tendency to treat their personal computers as though they were human.
-By making computers more 'social,' they hope to also make them easier to use. - 90
+Researchers have long noted that users have a tendency to treat their personal computers as though they were human.
+By making computers more 'social,' they hope to also make them easier to use.